ntop/ntopng/doc/src/plugins/localization.rst

 A string :code:`s` is localized as follows:

 1. :code:`s` is looked up into the localization table of the language set for the user.
 If a key :code:`s` exists in the localization table, the localized string is taken as the value of key :code:`s` and the localization ends.
 If key :code:`s` does not exists:
-2. :code:`s` is looked up into the English fallback localization table.
-If a  key :code:`s` exists in the English fallback localization table, the localized string is taken as the value of key :code:`s` and the localization ends.
+2. :code:`s` is looked up into the English fheck localization table.
+If a  key :code:`s` exists in the English fheck localization table, the localized string is taken as the value of key :code:`s` and the localization ends.
 If key :code:`s` does not exists:
 3. The string :code:`s` is taken verbatim.

 If the language set for the user is English, only the English localization table is used.